apache/incubator-taverna-engine/README.md

-The Taverna-PROV command line does not support all the output options of the regular Taverna command line, output has to be saved using `-outputdir`, as the PROV export refers to files in the output directory.
+The Taverna-PROV command line does not support all the output options of the regular Taverna command line, output has to be saved using `-outputdir`.
+The databundle will be saved in a filename which corresponds to the output directory, but with the extension `.bundle.zip`.

 To enable PROV export for the workflow run, add the parameter `-provenance`, which requires the parameter `-embedded` or